-March 26, 1960 – NFL running back and fullback Marcus Allen was born in San Diego, Calif.
+March 26, 1960 – Pro Football Hall of Fame running back Marcus Allen was born in San Diego, Calif.
 He would go on to play for the USC, the Los Angeles Raiders and the Kansas City Chiefs.
 He was inducted into the Pro Football Hall of Fame in 2003.

 March 26, 1964 – Evergreen High School’s Athletic Booster Club held the school’s annual “All Sports Banquet” in the school’s lunchroom.
 Coach Tom Jones of Lee High School in Montgomery was the invited guest speaker.
 The highlight of the evening was the presentation of letters by John Law Robinson and Henry Allman.